do-community/do-blueprint-cachet/README.md

 cd /var/www/cachet
 ```

 It's a good idea to run the following commands as the **www-data** user.
-If there are any directories or error logs inadvertently created as the **root** user it could cause errors later on.
+If there are any directories or logs inadvertently created as the **root** user it could cause errors later on.
 To run commands as **www-data** we will prepend them with `sudo -u www-data`.

 If you're just trying out Cachet and want to load some sample data in the interface, you can use the following command to seed the database with demo data: